-One of my most feared questions has to be ‘so, what do you do?’.
 Whenever people ask me about my work life, I find it really hard to give them a concise answer.
-The truth is, I do so many different things as a digital creative, its really hard to put that under a simple umbrella term.
-So usually, I tell them I’m a freelance writer.
+The truth is, I do so many different things as a digital creative, it’s really hard to put that under a simple umbrella term.
+Usually, I tell them I’m a freelance writer.
 In truth, this means I create content, both written and visual, for a range of platforms, including my own.
-Some of you out there might be wondering if this falls under the scope of the ‘influencer’ and ‘lifestyle blogger’.
+Some people might be wondering if this falls under the scope of the ‘influencer’ and ‘lifestyle blogger’.
 To some extent, yes.
 But there’s a lot more to it than that.
 In this post, I’m going to be considering a question I get asked quite often; is lifestyle blogging a viable career?

 There’s no short answer to this.
 It’s undeniable that our increasingly digital world has opened up doors for people, now more than ever before, to forge their own career paths in online media.
 The rise of the social media influencer over the past few years is unmistakeable, regardless of your opinions on the topic.

 But as our lives have been absorbed more frequently into an online culture, where is the boundary between being an influencer, being a lifestyle blogger and being a freelance writer?
 And more importantly, are these three aspects of digital creation actually viable career paths?

 I’d love to hear your thoughts on this, so don’t forget to leave a comment at the end of the post.
 I’m sure there are many of you who this will resonate with, so do let me know what you think.